ZhiangChen/learning_field_robotics/docs/logistics/FAA_Drone_Pilot_license.md

 12. Visibility: at least 3 miles from the control station.

-13. FAA part 107 allows one remote pilot or visual observer to operate one UAV at one time, less you have a waiver.
+13. FAA part 107 allows one remote pilot or visual observer to operate one UAV at one time, unless you have a waiver.

 14. Preflight inspection is required before every flight.